 The hallmark that sets the LDS Church apart from all other religions is its claim that God’s authority has been restored on Earth through the Prophet Joseph Smith.
 LDS historians suggest that the restoration occurred sometime in May 1829 in an unknown location near Joseph Smith’s home in Harmony, Pennsylvania.
 Joseph and his scribe Oliver Cowdery claimed that they were in the midst of prayer when they were visited by a heavenly messenger, John the Baptist, who conferred upon them the Priesthood of Aaron.
 Joseph and Oliver then claimed that a second visitation soon occurred in a separate location, this time by the ancient apostles Peter, James, and John, where the higher priesthood, or Melchizedek Priesthood, was also conferred upon them.

-Similar to Joseph’s first vision, the restoration of God’s authority passed without mention for years despite its supposed significance to the Church’s truth claims.
-Curiously, this event remains documented in just a few sentences of altered scripture, the totality of which was inserted years after the fact into previously canonized LDS scripture.
-This seminal event lacks any customary corroborating support – such as scribe notes, journal entries, press materials, first or second hand accounts.
-The admitted alteration of revelation remains the only supporting documentation which speaks to the visit of John the Baptist, Peter, James and John.
-Further, the Book of Mormon remains silent regarding the restoration of priesthood authority or its importance in the latter-day work of the Lord.
+Similar to Joseph’s first vision, the restoration of God’s authority passed without mention for years.
+The event remains documented in just a few sentences of altered scripture, the totality of which was inserted years later into previously canonized LDS scripture.
+This seminal event lacks any customary corroborating support – such as scribe notes, journal entries, press materials, first or second-hand accounts.
+The alteration of revelation remains the only supporting documentation which speaks to the visit of John the Baptist, Peter, James and John.

-The belated introduction of the restoration narrative occurred during an intensely challenging period in Kirkland, Ohio.
-Not only was his sole authority being questioned, he also faced accusations of adultery and polygamy.
+The belated introduction of the restoration narrative occurred during an intensely challenging period in Kirtland, Ohio.
+Not only was Joseph Smith’s sole authority being questioned, he also faced accusations of adultery.
 The timing and manner of the introduction of Joseph Smith’s authority claim, coupled with irrefutable evidence of the scriptural alterations supporting it, remains the greatest challenge to the Church’s claim of unique and superior authority.
 Even Richard Bushman, esteemed LDS historian, observed that “the late appearance of these accounts raises the possibility of later fabrication” (Rough Stone Rolling, 75).

 The Book of Commandments (BoC), which contained a compilation of significant early revelations, was printed in 1833 with very limited distribution before the printing press was destroyed by opponents of Mormonism.
 This canonized publication remains the baseline against which latter alterations are compared.
 The Book of Commandments was expanded and revised in 1835 to become the Doctrine & Covenants (D&C).

-In the revised edition, D&C Section 27 suddenly expanded to include over 400 additional words that did not previously exist in the same canonized BoC section.
+In the revised edition, D&C Section 27 was expanded to include over 400 additional words.
 The expansion which delivered Joseph’s new and unique authority claims was the very first mention of John the Baptist, Peter, James and John’s visitation.
-Prior to the publication of the D&C, the miraculous priesthood restoration was completely unknown within the Church.
-To this day, not a single document, journal, scribe note or second-hand account exists to support the fabricated D&C text; the idea simply did not previously exist.
+Prior to the publication of the D&C, the miraculous priesthood restoration was unknown within the Church.

-Prominent historian of Mormonism Dan Vogel observed, “Indeed, there was nothing thus far in the Book of Mormon to cause Smith and Cowdery to seek angelic ordination.
+A prominent historian of Mormonism, Dan Vogel, observed, “Indeed, there was nothing thus far in the Book of Mormon to cause Smith and Cowdery to seek angelic ordination.
 Alma received authority to baptize through the Spirit (Mosiah 18:13).
 Similarly, Alma II taught that holders of the high priesthood were preordained to their office (Alma 13:3), and Jesus’ commission to Nephi and other disciples seem to have been conveyed verbally (3 Nephi 11:21).
 In this setting, the subsequent claim to angelic ordination seems anachronistic” (Joseph Smith, The Making of a Prophet, 307).

 The Church is in possession of Wilford Woodruff’s original, signed Book of Commandments, yet for many decades refused to make the contents public.
 Upon learning that the Tanners, prominent Mormon history researchers, had secured the first 41 pages, the Church expressly forbade BYU from allowing them additional access.
-Like Joseph’s original 1832 first vision account, which the Church intentionally hid for decades, the Tanners were responsible for educating LDS members about these significant alterations.
-Ironically, the Church does not want its members to view their most sacred texts, while non-believers vigorously pursue original works and publication.
+Like Joseph’s original 1832 first vision account, which was kept from public examination for decades, the Tanners were responsible for educating LDS members about these significant alterations.

 Consolidation of Power

-Scholars now recognize that the restoration text was created in 1834-5 by Joseph and Oliver in an attempt to consolidate power.
+Most scholars concede that the restoration text was created in 1834-5 by Joseph and Oliver.
 Joseph’s credibility and authority were particularly threatened, as multiple church leaders purported to be in direct communication with the Lord as new Prophets or Prophetesses.
-Joseph’s conveniently timed delivery of the restoration and visitation narratives secured his role as the lone Prophet, allowing him to discredit his rivals.
-Members now had to wait for angelic ordination, specifically permission/ordination by Joseph who had exclusively been ordained by angels.
-The timing of Smith’s newfound authority coincided with Benjamin Johnson’s rumors of Joseph finding “relief” with his teenage housemaid Fanny Alger, to whom he was secretly married, and David Whitmer’s public criticism about altered revelations and expanded powers.
+Joseph’s delivery of the restoration and visitation narratives secured his role as the lone Prophet and discredited his rivals.

 - Evolution of Early Mormon Priesthood Narratives, John Whitmer Historical Assn, vol 34, 2014